Kanab is a small Utah town that packs a big punch! It is an outdoor lover’s paradise and the gateway to East Zion.

 Or you can try for the daily lottery, two days in advance of your trip.
 You must apply for this on the recreation.gov mobile app.
 The app determines your location; you must be within close range of Kanab (basically between Mount Carmel, Utah, and Page, Arizona) when applying.

-There is a good chance you will not be able to get a spot as only 48 people (or 12 groups) get selected in the advanced lottery and only 16 people (or 4 groups) get selected in the daily lottery each day.
+This is one of the most competitive permits to obtain in the entire country!
+Only 48 people (or 12 groups) get selected in the advanced lottery and only 16 people (or 4 groups) get selected in the daily lottery each day.

 Some things to know before you go: